TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Programmatic Tuning via DataHandler Properties

-The DataHandler offers public properties that act as 'kill switches' for specific features.
+The DataHandler provides public properties that act as "kill switches" for specific features.
 For controlled bulk imports, these can be safely disabled:

 Compensation Required